Afghanistan: Climate

 Afghanistan has a continental climate with harsh winters in the central highlands, the glaciated northeast (around Nuristan), and the Wakhan Corridor, where the average temperature in January is below -15 C and can reach -26 C, and hot summers in the low-lying areas of the Sistan Basin of the southwest, the Jalalabad basin in the east, and the Turkestan plains along the Amu River in the north, where temperatures average over 35 C in July and can go over 43 C. The country is generally arid in the summers, with most rainfall falling between December and April.
 The lower areas of northern and western Afghanistan are the driest, with precipitation more common in the east.
 Although proximate to India, Afghanistan is mostly outside the monsoon zone, except the Nuristan Province which occasionally receives summer monsoon rain.

+Although Afghanistan has contributed minimally to global greenhouse gas emissions, it is one of the most vulnerable countries to climate change and least prepared to cope with its impacts.
+Climate change in Afghanistan is causing more frequent and severe droughts.
+Severe drought conditions affect 25 of the country's 34 provinces, impacting over half the population.
+These droughts cause desertification, reduce food and water security, disrupt agriculture and cause internal displacement.
+Extreme rainfall over short periods is also more likely, increasing the risk of floods and landslides.
+Due to rising temperatures, almost 14% of Afghanistan's glacier coverage was lost between 1990 and 2015 increasing the risk of glacial lake outburst floods.
+By 2050, climate change could displace an additional 5 million people within Afghanistan.